Phillies’ Bryce Harper Asks For Fan’s Hat, Trades His Own

 Just a bit of an upgrade from an ordinary foul ball.

 “Just really liked the hat, so I signed mine and asked if he wanted to trade,” Harper told MLB.com.
 “He was really cool about it and made it happen.
-Always fun interacting with the fans here at home.”MORE NEWS: 5-Year-Old Boy Injured In North Philadelphia Shooting, Police Say
+Always fun interacting with the fans here at home.”MORE NEWS: CAPA Senior Skyy Brooks Is One Of 20 Students In World Accepted Into Harvard-Berklee's Dual-Degree Program

 (©Copyright 2022 by The Associated Press.
 All Rights Reserved.)